go-ozzo/ozzo-routing/README.md

 Context also provides a handy `Write()` method that can be used to write data of arbitrary type to the response.
 The `Write()` method can also be overridden (by replacement) to achieve more versatile response data writing.

+Context provides a few shortcut methods to simplify the access to query parameters.
+The `Context.Query()` returns the named URL query parameter value; the `Context.PostForm()` returns the named parameter value in the POST or PUT body parameters; and the `Context.Form()` returns the value from either POST/PUT or URL query parameters.

 ### Error Handling